 To submit the supplement after conceptual approval, you must submit via the manuscript system.

-- Download and view a sample Supplement here.
+- Download and view a Supplement guide here.
+Submit the supplement under a single manuscript number with multiple files and articles as noted in this guide.
 The formatting requirements for articles also apply to supplement articles.

 Once the supplement is received by the deputy editor, it is sent out in its entirety to reviewers.
 If the supplement is provisionally accepted, revisions may be required.
 If revisions cannot be made to the satisfaction of the editors, the supplement may be rejected.